JoshOrndorff/recipes/text/appetizers/value.md

 <MyAccount<T>>::put(some_account_id);
 ```

-*The full example in [`kitchen/pallets/single-value`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/pallets/single-value) emits events to also notify off-chain processes of when values were `set` and `got`.*
+*The full example  emits events to also notify off-chain processes of when values were `set` and `got`.*